A Navy vet asked federal officers in Portland to remember their oaths. Then they broke his hand.

 So, he said, on Saturday evening, he headed to downtown Portland to ask them.

-That night’s protests outside the federal courthouse – the 51st day of ongoing demonstrations – began with a line of local moms linking arms and demanding the federal agents stop targeting Portland kids.
+That night’s protests outside the federal courthouse — the 51st day of ongoing demonstrations since the police killing of George Floyd — began with a line of local moms linking arms and demanding the federal agents stop targeting Portland kids.
 David, who had never attended a protest before, hung back and watched.

 He was trying to keep his distance, he said, as a host of health problems have made him especially vulnerable amid a still-raging coronavirus pandemic.
 He asked one woman when the feds would show up, but she said it was also her first protest since the Department of Homeland Security deployed tactical units from U.S. Immigration and Customs Enforcement and U.S. Customs and Border Protection to bolster protections for federal buildings and officers in the Pacific Northwest city.